-The 66 MW Summerview 2 wind facility is a wholly owned facility that is comprised of 22, 3.0 MW Vestas V90 wind turbines on 80 metre towers, and is also located northeast of Pincher Creek, Alberta.
+The 66 MW Summerview 2 wind facility is a wholly owned facility that consists of 22 3.0 MW Vestas V90 wind turbines on 80-metre towers, and is also located northeast of Pincher Creek, Alberta.
 This facility began commercial operations in February 2010.
 Generation from this facility is subject to the terms of a TransAlta PPA that terminates in 2033.
-The Summerview 2 wind farm expansion creates carbon credits under SGER until November 2022 and is entitled to receive EcoENERGY payments until 2020.
+The Summerview 2 wind facility expansion creates carbon offset credits under the TIER system until November 2022, at which time the facility will become an opt-in facility under TIER.
+Summerview 2 was entitled to receive ecoENERGY payments until February 2020.